JaunCoronado/BookStoreAPI/README.md

 This app was originally generated on Thu Aug 25 2022 22:32:44 GMT-0500 (Central Daylight Time) using Sails v1.5.3.

+### Database
+This project uses MongoDB as a database, the database is hosted in MongoDB Atlas.

 ### Run The Project

 -1 Install node modules